David P. Norton

-David P. Norton (born 1941) is an American business theorist, business executive and management consultant, known as co-creator, together with Robert S. Kaplan, of the Balanced Scorecard.
-David P. Norton co-founded Palladium Group, Inc. (previously Balanced Scorecard Collaborative) and served as its Chief Executive Officer.
+David P. Norton (1941–2023) was an American business theorist, business executive and management consultant, known as co-creator, together with Robert S. Kaplan, of the Balanced Scorecard.
+David P. Norton co-founded Palladium Group, Inc. (previously Balanced Scorecard Collaborative) and served as its chief executive officer.

 Biography

-Norton obtained his BS in Electrical Engineering in the early 1960s from Worcester Polytechnic Institute.
-He continued his studies at the Florida Institute of Technology, where he obtained his MS in Operations Research and his MBA from the Florida State University.
+Norton obtained his BS in Electrical Engineering in the early 1960s from Worcester Polytechnic Institute, then continued his studies at the Florida Institute of Technology where he obtained his MS in Operations Research and his MBA from the Florida State University.
 For his graduate studies he moved to the Harvard University, where he obtained his Doctor of Business Administration.

 Norton started his career in industry.
 With Richard L. Nolan, he co-founded the consulting firm Nolan, Norton & Co in 1975, and served as its president.
 When the firm was acquired by KPMG Peat Marwick in 1987, Nolan became Partner in the firm until 1992.
-In 1992 Norton became founding President of Renaissance Solutions, Inc., and became its Chief Executive Officer in 1993.
-He also co-founded, with Robert S. Kaplan, ESM Software Group, rebranded as the Palladium Group, with the Balanced Scorecard Collaborative (BSCol) as a subsidiary, and was its Chief Executive Officer until 2007.
+In 1992 Norton became founding President of Renaissance Solutions, Inc., and became its chief executive officer in 1993.
+He also co-founded, with Robert S. Kaplan, ESM Software Group, rebranded as the Palladium Group, with the Balanced Scorecard Collaborative (BSCol) as a subsidiary, and was its chief executive officer until 2007.
 As of 2015, the Palladium Group was acquired by GRM International (with the combined business rebranded Palladium International).
-Norton and Kaplan remain affiliated with Palladium.
+Norton (and Kaplan) remained affiliated with Palladium.

-Norton and Robert S. Kaplan created the balanced scorecard, a means of linking a company's current actions to its long-term goals.
-Kaplan and Norton introduced the balanced scorecard method in their 1992 Harvard Business Review article, The Balanced Scorecard: Measures That Drive Performance.
+Norton and Robert S. Kaplan created the Balanced Scorecard, a means of linking a company's current actions to its long-term goals.
+Kaplan and Norton introduced the Balanced Scorecard method in their 1992 Harvard Business Review article, The Balanced Scorecard: Measures That Drive Performance.